 For Healthcare Professionals

 Fermented wheat germ extract (WGE) was developed in the 1990s by Hungarian chemist Mate Hidvegi.
 It should not be confused with wheat germ oil.
-WGE is used as a dietary supplement by cancer patients in Hungary to improve quality of life (QoL).
+WGE has been used as a dietary supplement by cancer patients in Hungary to improve quality of life.

-Data from pilot studies indicate a beneficial role for WGE in patients with colorectal cancer (12) and in reducing treatment-associated febrile neutropenia in pediatric cancer patients (13).
-It also prolonged survival of patients with melanoma when used with chemotherapy (14)(15).
-However, these effects must be confirmed by large-scale, well-designed clinical trials.
+Studies in humans are quite limited.
+Data from pilot studies suggest a beneficial role for WGE in patients with colorectal cancer (12) and to reduce treatment-associated febrile neutropenia in pediatric cancer patients (13).
+Another small study suggests its use as an adjuvant may prolong survival of melanoma patients when used with chemotherapy (15), but these effects must be confirmed by large-scale well-designed clinical trials.

 Because it potentiates estrogen receptor activity, patients with hormone-sensitive cancers should use WGE with caution.

-- Patients with hormone-sensitive cancers, as it may have estrogen-receptor activity.
+- Patients with hormone-sensitive cancers, as it may have estrogen-receptor activity (8)

 - Patients with sensitivity to gluten and those with fructose intolerance.

-- The manufacturer recommends discontinuing Avemar usage 2 days before barium X-ray contrast examinations and resume 2 days after procedure.
+In addition, the manufacturer recommends discontinuing Avemar 2 days before barium X-ray contrast examinations and resume 2 days after procedure.